Who is Mountain Land Collections?

 Will Mountain Land Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the Mountain Land Collections debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Mountain Land Collections again.

 Mountain Land Collections, Inc. Complaints